 When we left Boise almost five years ago we assumed we would eventually return.
-After thirty-three years our lives were there along with family and friends.
+After all, thirty-three years of our lives were there along with family and friends.
 Over time (and winters in Arizona) we gradually thought of landing in Arizona but it wasn’t to be soon.
 We loved full timing and had no plans to stop.

 Health issues are frequently the cause for full-timers to hang up the keys.
 As you know, we’ve had to deal with a fair amount of those in the past six months.
 Even though Randy’s surgeon, the ultimate cheerleader, thought we could keep traveling, we just didn’t feel it was prudent, given the complications we continue to work through.
 We didn’t feel good about getting in the truck June 1st and heading out on a seven month road trip, as had been the plan.
 Nor did we think living in the trailer through the summer heat could be pleasant – we learned about that last September.

 We still plan to wander in our trailer but decided to accelerate the plan for finding a home base in Arizona.
-That is our grand new plan.
+That is our new grand plan.

 Over the last months we have been looking and praying about where we should locate.
 Randy and I have looked at a variety of 55+ communities over the years and knew we were headed to one of those.
 Our rental properties in Meridian were prepped and listed for sale.